MighTy-Weaver/COVID19-NER/README.md

 > Dataset are provided in the data folder for reproduction

+Use `pip install -r requirements.txt` to install the packages needed.
+We've tested this repository under Python 3.6 and CentOS 7.0

 ## 0. Some non-functional codes:
 `test.py` : useless code for testing purpose.